Optimized Quantum Networks: Memory and entanglement optimization protocols

 \subsection{Full pairwise connectivity approaches}

 We now consider a situation of particular interest, i.e. when the resource state has to guarantee full pairwise connectivity.
-Recall that we restrict ourselves to target configurations comprising only bipartite connections and where each node can only be connected to another one (see also Appendix \ref{Sec:Appendixswitch}).
-Hence target configurations in this case are any combination of simultaneous, bipartite pairwise connections (i.e. a collection of Bell states).
+Target configurations in this case include any combination of simultaneous, bipartite pairwise connections (i.e. a collection of Bell states).
 Observe that for a network of $n$ nodes each request can contain $\frac{n}{2}$ parallel bipartite links at most.
 If all the possible combinations of $\frac{n}{2}$ Bell-type connections can be guaranteed from some network state (full pairwise connectivity), any request with $< \frac{n}{2}$ can also be obtained.
 We therefore look at network states that can be transformed into any of the possible request with $\frac{n}{2}$ links (see Appendix \ref{Sec:Appendix2}).
 Note however that the number of these different requests scales as $(n-1)!!=\prod_{k=1}^{n/2} (2k-1)$.
 In case only some of these configurations are demanded by the network, better strategies may exist (see Sec. \ref{sec:merging}).

 Observe that we allow for target connections involving any pair of nodes of the network here.
 Many realistic situations however involve only connections between --and not within-- two sets of nodes.
 The so-called butterfly state is an example of this kind.
 Two input nodes can be connected to two output nodes in two different configurations, which can be accomplished by a six-qubit resource state and allows one to resolve network conjunctions \cite{Hahn2019,Satoh16}.
 For sake of clarity, we analyze this case in Appendix \ref{Sec:Appendix4}.